Chart Color Schemes

 Tara has limited levels of nearby infrastructure activity, ranking in the 10thth percentile nationally

-Changes to local infrastructure significantly affect an area's performance.
-AreaSearch has identified 16 such projects that could impact the region.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified 18 projects likely to affect the region.
 Notable ones include New Tara Hospital, Origin Energy Darling Downs Battery Energy Storage System (BESS), Western Downs Green Power Hub, and Sixteen Mile Solar Farm.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.